tcm-/sails-test/README.md

 # sails-test

 Taking the Sails framework for a test drive.
-Code is for learning purposes onlu and should not be used.
-Assuming it works at all.
+Code is for learning purposes only and should not be used.
+Total rust-bucket.

 ----